GhentCORR/ghentcorr.github.io/_news/2025-03-20-GhentCORR_launch.md

 - Presentation of the results of the recent GhentCORR landscape survey on open and reproducible research at Ghent University.
 - Inspiring keynote by Prof.Dr.
 Sofie De Broe (Sciensano; Maastricht University) on the impact of open and reproducible research on public health policy development.
 - Engaging panel discussion with UGent researchers and Open Science policy makers, including Bregt Saenen, Sven Rogge, Nele Vandersickel, Jan Mertens, Antoinette Verhage.
-- Exchange and networking with **Ghent**CORR members and other attendees during the break or at the drinks reception.
+- Exchange and networking with **Ghent**CORR members and other attendees during the break or at the reception.

 Mark **June 10th 2025** (13:00) in your calendar, and stay tuned for details on the event and registration from May 5th 2025!